 Rather than a button that just says "learn more," Unbounce explicitly says what they will see and learn about on the next page.

 Wix has e-commerce specific templates to help online stores easily set up their websites.
 The call-to-action and value proposition on this landing page makes it clear what the value or benefit of clicking through will be.
 They are quite literally making the button copy the main reason for being on this page.
 People want to sell.

 2) Reduce risk

 According to Dr. Robert Cialdini, a psychology professor at Arizona State University, “People see an action as more appropriate when others are doing it.”

-Depending on the action users need to fulfill to receive the benefit, adding something extra to assure their information is safe, or that others have also participated helps users feel more comfortable.
+Depending on the action users need to fulfill to receive the benefit, adding something extra to assure their information is safe in this way, or that others have also participated helps users feel more comfortable converting.

 What you need to do

 People are risk-averse, which means “most people would prefer a sure outcome than to take a risk at something that has potentially higher value.”